rohittrimale/rohittrimale/README.md

 - 👋 Hi, I’m @rohittrimale
-- 👀 I’m interested in Android app Development
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on isuue on app development
+- 💞️ I’m looking to collaborate on issues on Web development

 <!---
 rohittrimale/rohittrimale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.